chamewin/orangebot/README.md

     - npm install watson-developer-cloud --save
     - npm install nodemailer --save
 5. Run with command "node index.js"

+Issues

+-The tone analyzer api only allows 2500 uses.
+You can get more at IBM Bluemix.
+-Twitter won't allow repeated requests using the current code.
+Our code pulls from Twitter every 30 secs, but it only pulls the lastest post.
+    - I plan on fixing this later by changing to "twit's" stream function from its get function.
+-Sometimes the post will be neutral and will not return anything.

 Credits: Kyle Xiao, James Nguyen, Benson Yang, Annie Lian